yuqiii-wang/KnowledgeNotes/math/ai/nlp/llm/llm_param_efficient_finetuning.md

 # Parameter-Efficient Fine Tuning (PEFT)

-Fine tuning is used for large model to adapt small sample data based on pre-trained parameters.

-Parameter trainings:

-* From scratch: totally from random parameters
-* Full-parameter fine-tuning: all parameter fine-tuning
-* Parameter-efficient fine-tuning: only less than $10\%$ of parameters are put in training

 ## LoRA: Low-Rank Adaptation of Large Language Models

 For input $\bold{x} \in \mathbb{R}^{n \times d}$, where $d$ is for dimensionality, to fine tune an pretrained model, LoRA proposes below idea.